fpeterek/strojove-uceni/airline-fares/README.md

 ![Low cost carriers](./plots/buckets_coach_B6_NK_SY_F9.png)

-We can see that the, for both types of carriers, the price gradually increases the closer we get to the day of the flight, however, the increase in price is quite small.
+We can see that, for both types of carriers, the price gradually increases the closer we get to the day of the flight, however, the increase in price is quite small.
 The increase in price is more notable for LCCs, though that can be explained by the fact that LCCs tend to price their tickets lower and thus there's more room for growth.